yangwu1227/leetcode-ds-algo/hashing/check_for_existence/complexities.md

 ## Space Complexity

 The space complexity of this approach is $O(n)$ since we store the elements of the array in the set.

+---

+# Check if the Sentence is Pangram

+A pangram is a sentence where every letter of the English alphabet appears at least once.

+Given a string `sentence` containing only lowercase English letters, return `true` if sentence is a pangram, or `false` otherwise.

+## Time Complexity

+We build a set from the input string, which has a time complexity of $O(n)$.
+This is because we iterate through the string once and add each character to the set.
+Insertion in a set (hash map) has a time complexity of $O(1)$ average in both Python and C++.
+We then get the length of the set, checking if it is equal to 26.
+The overall time complexity is $O(n)$.

+## Space Complexity

+The space complexity of this approach is $O(m)$, where $m$ is the number of allowed characters in the string.
+In this case, because we are dealing with letters, $m = 26$.
+We store the characters that have appeared in the set, which can be at most 26 characters.
+We can therefore think of the space complexity as constant and $O(1)$.